johnridesabike/acutis/docs/manual.md

 ### Mapping static patterns

-You can map static array patterns.
+You can map static list patterns.

 ```acutis
 {% map ["Carlo", "John"] with name ~%}